microsoft/vscode-docs/docs/editor/codebasics.md

 ![Advanced search options](images/codebasics/searchadvanced.png)

-In the input box below the search box, you can enter patterns to include or exclude from the search.
+In the two input boxes below the search box, you can enter patterns to include or exclude from the search.
 If you enter `example`, that will match every folder and file named `example` in the workspace.
 If you enter `./example`, that will match the folder `example/` at the top level of your workspace.
-Use `!` to exclude those patterns from the search. `!example` will skip searching any folder or file named `example`.
 Use `,` to separate multiple patterns.
 Paths must use forward slashes.
 You can also use glob syntax:

 * `*` to match one or more characters in a path segment
 * `?` to match on one character in a path segment
 * `**` to match any number of path segments, including none
 * `{}` to group conditions (for example `{**/*.html,**/*.txt}` matches all HTML and text files)
-* `[]` to declare a range of characters to match (`example.[0-9]` to match on `example.0`, `example.1`, …)
+* `[]` to **declare** a range of characters to match (`example.[0-9]` to match on `example.0`, `example.1`, …)

 VS Code excludes some folders by default to reduce the number of search results that you are not interested in (for example: `node_modules`).
 Open [settings](/docs/getstarted/settings.md) to change these rules under the `files.exclude` and `search.exclude` section.

+Note that glob patterns in the search view work differently than in settings such as `files.exclude` and `search.exclude`.
+In the settings, you must use `**/example` to match a folder named `example` in subfolder `folder1/example` in your workspace.
+In the search view, the `**` prefix is assumed.

 Also note the **Use Exclude Settings and Ignore Files** toggle button in the **files to exclude** box.
 The toggle determines whether to exclude files that are ignored by your `.gitignore` files and/or matched by your `files.exclude` and `search.exclude` settings.